RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 construct a unified `viewPerson` function using type classes.
 But, you can never be entirely sure -- you have to rely on an intuition as to which techniques best fit which situation.
-After all, you can't really sketch out each approach in detail and see which is nicer -- it would take too long!
+After all, you can't really sketch out each approach in detail and see which is actually nicer -- it would take too long!
 (Unless you're writing a blog post!).
 Instead, you need to think about the app's requirements now, and what they are likely to become, and make the best choice you can.

 ## Extensible Records

-Finally, I should at least mention one option which we never seriously tried, but which could be interesting in some cases: extensible records.
+Finally, I should at least mention one option which wasn't suitable for our example, but which could be interesting in some cases: extensible records.

 When you have two related types that are both "record" types, and they share some field definitions in common, it is possible to use Elm's record syntax to work with just those fields.
 Consider a `getName` function which we want to use with both `Mother` and `Child`.
-Each of those has a field `name : String`.
+Both types have a field defined as `name : String`.
 So, we could define a `getName` function like this:

 ```elm